UtkarshJoshi97/Causal-Inference/README.md

 ---

-## Assignment 1 – Reddit Gold & Balsakhi Tutoring Program
+## 01_Rmarkdown – Reddit Gold & Balsakhi Tutoring Program

 This assignment evaluates two separate experiments.
 First, we investigate whether receiving **Reddit Gold** increases user activity on the platform.
 We compare control and treatment groups across various metrics and use linear regression and interaction analysis to measure treatment effects and heterogeneity.
 The analysis concludes that receiving Reddit Gold significantly increases posting behavior, especially among first-time posters.